 - Make sure everyone in your area knows about your missing pet.

-- Check with your local Radio station.
+- Ring your local Radio station with details.
 Many stations offer a free lost and found animal segment each day.

 - Ask your local community newspaper do they have a free ad for lost pets.

-- Notify your local SPCA and vets (use the NZCAR location tool by clicking here).
+- Notify your local SPCA and vets (use our location tool by clicking here).
 Also for dogs your Council Dog Control Officers in case they are handed in or collected.

 - Distribute the leaflets to shops, vets, rescue centres, kennels, catteries, pubs, milkmen, postmen, farmers, neighbours.
 Pin on local notice boards.

 If you follow these steps you stand a good chance of finding your missing pet.
 It may take time.
 You may need to repeat some of them.
 But whatever you do, don’t give up on your pet.
 He or she will never give up on you.

 Once you have your pet back home again, please remember to:

 - Notify everyone who was helping you look for your pet, and take down all the leaflets.